-- Only POP3 servers that support unique ID listing (UIDL) are supported. - Currently, only Android mobile phones are supported. - The mobile phone requires a Wi-Fi connection in the same subnet where Fortify WebInspect is installed.
+- IMAP and POP3 servers are supported.
+However, only POP3 servers that support unique ID listing (UIDL) are supported. - Currently, only Android mobile phones are supported. - The mobile phone requires a Wi-Fi connection in the same subnet where Fortify WebInspect is installed.